 The Conversation Partners Program is offered as an opportunity for ESL students to practice their English–speaking skills with a native–speaker.
 It is also our hope that both students are able to share their cultures with one another and help to create understanding.
 Service&ndashlearning credit may apply for native–English speakers.

-Seattle Central offers ASL, Chinese, French, German, Japanese, and Spanish.
-Arabic will start Fall 2014.
+Seattle Central offers ASL, Arabic, Chinese, French, Japanese, and Spanish.

 Seattle Central is a member of various international organizations including NAFSA, Institute for International Education, AMIDEAST, AAIEP, WCCCSA and others.

 Seattle Central is partnered with over 200 active counseling centers world wide which advise students on finding appropriate colleges and universities in the world.
 Our international students currently at Seattle Central have often found us through these partnerships.